If you’ve been reading my posts or articles, you know candidate experience is a subject I take seriously.

 (Note: I’ve written an entire post about how to put one together for your next hire a la Sales Hacker)

 Make it easy, and make it enticing!
-This is another chance for you to show your soon-to-be sales team members how awesome it is to work with you.
-Ask yourself, “is this something I’d want to take action on or find intriguing?”
+Ask yourself, “Is this something I’d want to take action on or find intriguing?”

 What candidate experience looks like when it’s done right.